Anthony-Nolan/Atlas/README_Contribution_Versioning.md

 To contribute to Atlas, the following steps should be taken:

-* Ensure there is an appropriate Github Issue for the change being made - if one does not exist, please create one with a description of why the change is necessary
+1. Ensure there is [an appropriate Github Issue](https://github.com/Anthony-Nolan/Atlas/issues) for the change being made - if one does not exist, please create one with a description of why the change is necessary, using the templates provided.
-* Fork the repository, and make any code changes on a branch of your fork
+2. Fork the repository, and make any code changes on a branch of your fork.
-* Create a Github Pull Request from your fork branch to the master branch of this repository
+3. Create a Github Pull Request from your fork branch to the master branch of this repository.
-* All code changes will then be reviewed by a code owner before they can be merged into the master branch
+4. All code changes will then be reviewed by a code owner before they can be merged into the master branch.
-* If any testing fails post-merge, you may be asked by a repository owner to assist in fixes as required.
+5. If any testing fails post-merge, you may be asked by a repository owner to assist in fixes, as required.